hartwigmedical/hmftools/orange/README.md

 ### Quality Control

-While the overall QC is usually reliable, the quality control chapter displays all stats and plots relevant for interpreting the overall QC:
+The quality control chapter provides extensive details that can help with interpreting the overall [PURPLE](../purple) QC status or investigate potential causes for QC failure.
  - The high-level QC from [PURPLE](../purple)
- - Various details from the sample's flagstats and coverage stats
+ - Various details from the tumor and reference samples flagstats and coverage stats
  - Various plots from [PURPLE](../purple)
  - BQR plots from both reference and tumor sample from [SAGE](../sage)